postmanlabs/labs-docs/_posts/05_postman_for_teams/2016-07-11-cloud_team_setup.md

 **Managing custom domains**

 * It is also possible to associate custom domains with teams.
-This can be used to view documentation from the specified custom domain.
+Currently, this can be used to publish documentation from your own domain.

 * In order to use custom domains, head over to the [team dashboard][13].
 [![](https://static.getpostman.com/postman-docs/1c2518a3-945d-47d7-836e-cd6df63becc3.png)][14]